Bone Grafting & Sinus Lifts

 In this procedure, Dr. Ebrahimi enters the maxillary sinus from within the mouth, lifts the sinus membrane and grafts bone onto the floor of the sinus.

 In severe cases, the bony ridge becomes so resorbed that a bone graft must be placed to increase the height and/or width of the bone.
 This is a technique used to restore the lost bone dimension when the jaw ridge gets too thin to place dental implants.
 In this procedure, Dr. Ebrahimi expands the bony ridge of the jaw by mechanical means.
-Bone graft material is placed within the expanded bone and allowed to mature for four months before placing dental implants.
+The bone graft material is placed within the expanded bone and allowed to mature for four months before placing dental implants.